marvneo/dwitter/README.md

 # Moments
-This is a Twitter clone built using Django connected to a SQLite3 database.
+This is a social media site (think Twitter) built using Django connected to a SQLite3 database.
 Styling is done with Bulma

 ## Functionality
 Supports posting text posts, following and unfollowing of users